-REQUIREMENT SOURCE Clery Act 1 Collect the following information with respect to each campus' crime statistics and campus security policies, and prepare, publish and distribute an annual security report through appropriate publications or mailings to all current students and employees and any applicant for enrollment or regions.
-The report must contain at least the following information with respect to the institution's campus security policies and campus crime statistics: A statement of current policies concerning security and access to campus facilities.
-Including campus residences, and security considerations used in the maintenance of campus facilities.
-A statement of current policies concerning security personnel The law enforcement authority of campus security personnel The aworing relationship of campus security personnel The working relationship of campus security personnel The working relationship of campus security personnel The working relationship of campus security personnel Pholicies that encourage accurate and prompt reporting of all crimes to the campus police and appropriate law enforcement agencies with such agencies.
-Policies that encourage accurate and prompt reporting of all crimes to the campus police and appropriate law enforcement agencies when the victim of such crime elects or is unable to make such a report.
-A description of the type and frequency of programs designed to inform students and employees about campus security and the socurity of others.
-A description of the grams designed to inform students and employees to be responsible for their own security and the socurity autholities or local police agencies: Of murder, sex offenses, (forcible or non-foccible), nobsery, aggravated assault, burglary, motor whick theft, amanlaghter, arson, arrests or person in which the victim is intentionally selected because of the actual or perceived race, gender 20 U.S.C. § 1092(f)(1)(A)-(J) 2 Make timely reports to the campus community on crimes considered to be a threat to other students and employees described in paragraph (1)(F) that are reported to campus security or local law police agencies.
-Such reports shall be provided to students and employees in a manner that is timely, that withholds the names of victims as confidential 20 U.S.C. § 1092(f)(3)
+REQUIREMENT SOURCE Clery Act Collect the following information with respect to each campus' crime statistics and campus security policies, and prepare, publish and distribute an annual security report through appropriate publications or malings to all current students and employees and any applicant for enrollment or employment publicies and campus rime statistics: A statement of current campus policies regarding procedures and facilities for students and others to report criminal actions or other emergencies occurring on campus as well as policies concerning the institution's response to such reports A statement of current policies concerning security and access to campus facilities, including campus residences, and security considerations used in the maintenance of campus facilities.
+A statement of current policies concerning campus security personnel The law enforcement authority of campus security personnel with state and local law enforcement agencies, including whether the institution has agreements such as written memoranda of understanding for the investigation of alleged criminal offenses with such agencies Policies that encourage accurate and prompt reporting of all crimes to the campus police and appropriate law enforcement agencies when the victim of such crime elects or is unable to make such a report A description of the type and frequency of programs designed to inform students and employees about campus security procedures and test persons buildings or property and on public property during the most recent calendar year and the two preceding calendar years for which data are available, as reported to campus security ear on regression of ange or randulings or property and on public property during the most recent calendar year and the two preceding calendar years for which data are available, as reported to campus security erar on the prosens network of campus designed to inform students and employees to be responsible for their own se 20 U.S.C. § 1092(f)(1)(A)-(J) 2 Publicize emergency response and evacuation procedures on an annual basis to students and staff Test emergency response and evacuation procedures on an annual basis Make timely reports to the campus community on crimes considered to be a threat to other students and employees described in paragraph (1)(F) that are reported to campus security or local law police agencies.
+Such reports shall be 20 U.S.C. § 1092(f)(3)